brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

   ```bash
   $ pass show vps/xxx/luks | ssh -p 2222 -l root <your-server-ip>
   ```
-- if you change any networking settings in your configuration always try it with
+- if you change any networking settings in your configuration always try it with `test`:
   ```bash
   $ nixos-rebuild test --flake .#nixos
   ```